wzheng10/Web-Dev-2021/23 More JS Features/notes.md

        console.log( `${msg}, ${person} ${puncuation}`) } // just puting in the msg parameter before the name will mess up the order

-Spread- spread syntax allows an interable such as an array to be expanded in places where zero or more arugments (for function calls) or elements ( for array literals) are expected, or an object expression to be expanded in places where zero or more key-value pairs (for object literals) are exprected.
+Spread- spread syntax allows an iterable such as an array to be expanded in places where zero or more arugments (for function calls) or elements ( for array literals) are expected, or an object expression to be expanded in places where zero or more key-value pairs (for object literals) are exprected.

 -for function calls: expands an iterable (arra, string, etc) into a list of arguments Ex.